scottdavidschroederjr/scottdavidschroederjr.github.io/pages/projects.md

 ## Projects

 This is a page where I'll link to all of my coding projects I've worked on throughout the years.

+## Powershell GUI

+Use Tkinter and PyInstaller to create an executable GUI that runs PowerShell commands to speed up the process of adding users to AD software groups.